tom-hc-park/tech-challenge/data-engineering/readme.md

 **Stage 3** : Enhance the data by adding the cast members sex (Male / Female). [https://www.aminer.cn/gender/api](https://www.aminer.cn/gender/api) or any other source you want to use.

-Output – Python program and ETL process
+Output – Python program and/or ETL process

 **Stage 4** : Write SQL to validate the data loaded, for example: